bravery9/pen300/tj_null/bashed/readme.md

 trying all weird combinations but unableto get the script accross

-so bashed shall remain unconquered.
+so bashed shall ressmain unconquered.

 looking for more ad machines. sure. can i really work hard. oscp and osep.
 Dec 6